Plan an eco-friendly stay in Montréal

 Where to stay

 Just arrived in the city?
 Check into one of these eco-friendly, Green Key-certified hotels, hand-picked by Tourisme Montréal.
 Book yourself a room at Le Mount Stephen, the Fairmont The Queen Elizabeth, the St-Martin Hotel Particulier DowntownW Montréal, or Sofitel Montréal Le Carré Doré.
-Each of these exceptional establishments has a solid sustainability policy in place.
+Each of these exceptional establishments has a solid sustainability strategy in place.
 Other options include the modern and minimalist Boxotel or the ITHQ Hotel, which is just steps away from the Entertainment District (known locally as the Quartier des spectacles).
 Alternatively, the Alt Hotel in Griffintown has EV charging stations in its parking area.
 Last but not least, the Ruby Foo's hotel, a stone's throw from the famous Gibeau Orange Julep diner, launched its brand-new Signature rooms in summer 2023, renovated with sustainability and ecological awareness in mind.

 Le St-Urbain